wp-plugins/sexybookmarks/readme.txt

 * Added new background: "Share the knowledge"
 * Updated the Russian translation
 * Added reset button to reset all options to defaults
+* Added a few pixels of bottom margin to the menu items

 = Recently Added Sites =
 * DZone